ruby/ruby/doc/contributing/documentation_guide.md

 Aliases:

-- Omit aliases from the `call-seq`.
+- Omit aliases from the `call-seq`, unless the alias is an operator method.
+If listing both a regular method and an operator method in the `call-seq`, explain in the details and examples section when it is recommended to use the regular method and when it is recommended to use the operator method.

 ### Synopsis